Newmarket, Suffolk: Education

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.Television signals are received from the Sandy Heath TV transmitter.

+The town is served by both BBC Radio Suffolk and BBC Radio Cambridgeshire including other radio stations Heart East, Star Radio, and Greatest Hits Radio Cambridgeshire.

+The local newspaper is the Newmarket Journal.

 Sport and leisure

 Newmarket has two racecourses, The Rowley Mile and The July Course, and is home to 3,000 thoroughbred racehorses and over 70 racehorse trainers.
 The local football team is Newmarket Town.
 In 2005–06 the club reached the quarter finals of the FA Vase.
 Newmarket Hockey Club play field hockey, and Newmarket Cycling and Triathlon club is an amateur cycling club in the town.

-A greyhound racing track, was opened around the Cricket Field Road Ground, the venue used by Newmarket Town FC.
+A greyhound racing track was opened around the Cricket Field Road ground, the venue used by Newmarket Town FC.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) known as a flapping track, which was the nickname given to independent tracks.
 The track was active shortly after World War II and is known to have also been active during 1967.
 The date of closure is not known.
 An earlier instance of racing took place in 1933 at a venue described as the Duchess Drive Stadium.